MixinNetwork/safe/apps/ethereum/README.md

 - Run `yarn install` (Do this every time before deploying contracts if `@gnosis.pm/safe-singleton-factory` in package.json is your own fork)
 - Set `MNEMONIC` in the `.env` file
 - Set `CUSTOM_DETERMINISTIC_DEPLOYMENT = true` in the `.env` file
-- Set `MANAGER` in the `.env` file (This address is the manager of MixinSafeGuard contract that sends transaction to call `guardSafe` func in MixinSafeGuard contract)
 - Run `rm -r deployments` if needed

 ### For custom network like mvm